-Definition of Gold Equivalent: Wherein silver grade is converted to gold grade at 75:1 gold silver ratio.
+Definition of Gold Equivalent: Wherein silver grade is converted to gold grade at a 75:1 gold silver ratio.

 - On December 17, 2018, the Company signed a seven-year option agreement on the Tenoriba Project with Centerra, whereby Centerra had the potential to earn a 70% interest over seven years. - During January 2020, the Company completed the option payments required to earn a 100% interest in the Tenoriba Project, subject to a 2.0% Net Smelter Return royalty, which can be purchased by the Company at any time within a two-year period from commencement of commercial production for US\$1,500,000. - On September 22, 2020, the Company announced that Centerra had informed the Company it was ceasing all exploration activities in Mexico, including at Tenoriba and that this decision was "no reflection upon any of the exploration properties it was involved in, including the Tenoriba property".
 As a result of this decision 100% of the Tenoriba property was returned to Mammoth. - As a result of Centerra leaving the Tenoriba project, Centerra and Mammoth collaborated on the transfer of all project information to the Company, including Centerra's application for a drill permit of 139 drill locations at Tenoriba.
 During 2020, the Company reached an agreement to extend the surface access with each of the two communities ("ejidos"), which oversee surface access to the Tenoriba property. - On March 3, 2021, Mammoth began an Infill, Induced Polarization/Magnetometer ("IP/Mag") geophysics survey on the Tenoriba project.
-The survey is designed to identify potential drill targets on approximately 60% of the 6 km trend of gold-silver and copper mineralization not covered by the previous geophysics survey.
+The survey is designed to identify potential drill targets on approximately 60% of the six km trend of gold-silver and copper mineralization not covered by the previous geophysics survey.
 The 3-dimensional ("3D") modelling has demonstrated that drilling opportunities exist in five areas. - On July 22, 2021, Mammoth announced the results of drill targeting efforts over a 4 km gold-silver mineralized trend at Tenoriba, identified from the Company's 3D modelling of its infill, IP/Mag geophysical survey and combining surface mapping, rock and soil sample results and results from prior drilling.
 The 3D modelling shows drill target opportunities in five areas over this trend of surface gold-silver mineralization at Tenoriba.
-Mammoth announced its intentions to mobilize drill equipment in the coming weeks to begin drill testing these targets. - On November 18, 2021, the Company announced the preliminary results from the first four diamond drill holes completed as part of its proposed drill program for a total of 426 m testing a target in the Carneritos area at
+Mammoth announced its intentions to mobilize drill equipment in the coming weeks to begin drill testing these targets.